-iOS: Operating system created by Apple Inc. iOS powers iPhones and iPads.
+iOS: Operating system created by Apple Inc. iOS powers iPods, iPhones, iPads, and Apple TVs.

 IP Address: "Internet Protocol" address.
 A unique address assigned to a computing device that allows it to send and receive data with other computing devices that have their own unique addresses.